 Rosen Self-Guided Tour

 The Rosen Outdoor Sculpture Exhibition is a national juried sculpture competition.
-Each year, 10 contemporary American sculptures are selected from an abundance of entries and are installed in locations on the university campus.
+Each year, 10 contemporary American sculptures are selected and installed in locations on the university campus.
 A self-guided walking tour map, a learning guide and QR codes on the signage adjacent to each sculpture provides in-depth information about the sculptures and artists who made them.
 The walking tour map is available at the front desk or can be found here along with the learning guide and a link to a video tour.

 Virtual Gallery Tours